 CIA unveils model of al-Zawahiri's hideout that agency used before al Qaeda leader was killed in drone strike

-CIA unveils model of al-Zawahiri's hideout that agency used before al Qaeda leader was killed in drone strikeget the free app

 The CIA has revealed a model of Ayman al-Zawahiri's safe house, used to brief President Joe Biden about the al Qaeda leader's whereabouts before the agency killed him in a drone strike in Afghanistan.